Cyclic Coloring of Plane Graphs with Maximum Face Size 16 and 17: Reducible configurations

 Note that we have not specified the three $3$-faces formed by internal vertices, e.g., the one formed by the vertices $1$, $2$ and $3$, since the constraints that they impose on the coloring are implied by the presence of the other faces.
 In addition, we have also not specified the existence of the other $3$-face containing the vertex $2$.
 If the configuration can be checked to be reducible without this additional assumption, it is also reducible with this additional assumption (we give more details further).

 The program assumes the existence of a cyclic coloring of $G'$ using at most $\Delta^\star+2$ colors and checks using this assumption that $G$ also has a cyclic coloring using at most $\Delta^\star+2$ colors.
 When doing so, we assume that all the faces described in the input are pairwise different.
-For example, the face incident with $8$ and $9$ is different from the face incident with $1$ and $2$ in Figure~\ref{fig-explred}.
-In all the configurations that we analyze, all the faces share vertices with a single face of the configuration and hence this assumption is valid because the graph $G$ is $3$-connected.
-Another fact that needs to be verified is that $G'$ is $3$-connected; for most of our reductions, this is implied by Proposition~\ref{prop-3ver} since the contracted edge is incident with a $3$-vertex contained in a $3$-face formed by three $3$-vertices (in the example, the edge contracted joins the vertices $7$ and $10$).
-In the remaining few cases, this follows by an easy analysis of the configurations.
-In addition, the ranges of the numbers of non-internal vertices on unbounded faces are determined using the absence of the configurations DEG and TRIANGLE$_0$.
-For example, since the vertex $3$ has cyclic degree at least $\Delta^\star+3$, the unbounded face incident with it must have size between $\Delta^\star-2$ and $\Delta^\star$.
-Consequently, the number of non-internal vertices incident with this face is between $\Delta^\star-7$ and $\Delta^\star-5$, which corresponds to the range $7$--$9$ given in the input file.
+For example, we assume that the face incident with $8$ and $9$ is different from the face incident with $1$ and $2$ in Figure~\ref{fig-explred}.
+Each of the configurations that we analyze has a face $f$ such that any other face described by the configuration shares a vertex with $f$.
+Hence, all the faces described in the input can be assumed to be different because the graph $G$ is $3$-connected.

+Another fact that needs to be verified is that the graph $G'$ is $3$-connected.
+For most of our reductions, this is implied by Proposition~\ref{prop-3ver} in the following: the graph $G'$ is obtained by contracting the edge incident with a $3$-vertex $v$ such that the vertex $v$ is contained in a $3$-face formed by three $3$-vertices but the contracted edge is not contained in the $3$-face (in the example, the contracted edge joins the vertices $7$ and $10$).
+Proposition~\ref{prop-3ver} guarantees that the $3$-vertex $v$ is incident with an edge that can be contracted to obtain a $3$-connected graph, however, contracting any of the other two edges incident with $v$ results in $2$-vertex.
+In the remaining few cases, the $3$-connectivity of $G'$ follows by an easy analysis of the configurations.

 We now describe how the program checks the existence of a cyclic coloring of $G$.
 The program enumerates all possible colorings of non-internal vertices and checks whether the coloring extends in $G'$, and if so, it also checks that it extends in $G$.
 Note that some of the colorings of non-internal vertices considered by the program are not feasible.
 For example, we have neglected in the considered configuration one of the $3$-faces containing the vertex $2$ and the constraints that it imposes.
 Since testing the extendibility of a larger set of colorings does not harm the validity of our arguments, this does not affect the correctness of our arguments as long as all the constraints on the coloring of internal vertices are represented.
 In fact, this negligence is useful in the considered case since the very same input file can be used to justify the reducibility of all the configurations EIGHT$_0$.